chipk215/CapstoneProject/README.md

 # Udacity CapstoneProject (*TrackMe*)
 *TrackMe* is my final project for [Udacity's Android Developer Nanodegree Program](https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801 ).

 *TrackMe* provides trip tracking which when activated tracks and records the user's movement.
-Trip tracking can be used to help track vehicle usage, file trip expense reports, or compare differences in daily routes that are frequented by the user.
+Trip tracking can be used to help track vehicle usage, provide data for trip reports, or compare differences in daily routes that are frequented by the user.

 ## User Notes
 *TrackMe* provides two principal features, a trip log to display information about trips that have been saved and a trip tracker for capturing new trip data.
 Trip tracking is initated using the "New Trip" menu item or using the app widget that is installed with the app.